Alejogb1/job-board/blog-data/why-is-a-circular-dependency-preventing-the-autoloading-of-mwsclient.md

 id: "why-is-a-circular-dependency-preventing-the-autoloading-of-mwsclient"
 ---

-Okay, let's unpack this circular dependency problem with `MwsClient` autoloading.
+, let's unpack this circular dependency problem with `MwsClient` autoloading.
 I’ve definitely been down this road before, and it’s one of those classic issues that can grind development to a halt if you don’t understand the root cause.
 The core of the problem lies, quite simply, in how your application's dependencies are arranged.
 Specifically, when two or more classes or modules are mutually dependent on each other, the autoloader can get caught in a frustrating loop, preventing the proper instantiation of any of them.

-Think of it like this: class A needs class B to function correctly, but class B *also* needs class A before it can do anything.
+Think of it like this: class A needs class B to function correctly, but class B _also_ needs class A before it can do anything.
 When the autoloader encounters this, it’s essentially asking, "Which comes first?
 The chicken or the egg?"
 And the autoloader, of course, is not designed to solve existential paradoxes.
 It's designed to load classes in the order they're referenced.
 This dependency cycle prevents any class involved from being fully loaded, and thus, `MwsClient` isn't getting the chance it needs.

 In my past life, working on an e-commerce platform heavily reliant on the Amazon MWS API, we had a similar situation.
 We’d initially separated responsibilities pretty neatly, or so we thought, into different modules.
 However, a quick refactoring – which in hindsight was a poor design decision – inadvertently introduced a circular dependency between the `OrderProcessing` module and our dedicated `MwsClient` wrapper. `OrderProcessing` needed `MwsClient` to pull order data; `MwsClient`, in turn, was designed to use parts of `OrderProcessing` for things like specific data formatting.
 We didn't spot it in code review, and boy did we pay for it during deployments.